-1) Extruded Snacks – Extruded snacks are processed, reconstituted and shaped potato or cereal based snacks.
-Extruded snacks may be flavoured or unflavoured.
+1) Extruded Snacks – Extruded snacks are processed, reconstituted and shaped potato or cereal-based snacks.
+Extruded snacks may be flavored or unflavoured.
 It includes puffed snacks.

-2) Chips – Chips include fried, sliced chips / crisps made from potatoes, hummus, lentils etc. It includes flavoured and unflavoured chips, and may be standard chips, thick-cut and / or crinkle-cut.
+2) Chips – Chips include fried, sliced chips/crisps made from potatoes, hummus, lentils etc. It includes flavored and unflavoured chips, and maybe standard chips, thick-cut and/or crinkle-cut.
 Potato Chips were introduced by the Company in Fiscal 2010.

-3) Namkeen – Namkeen are a type of traditional savoury Indian snack which includes products such as moong dal, masala or fried nuts, sev and bhujia.
+3) Namkeen – Namkeen is a type of traditional savory Indian snack which includes products such as moong dal, masala or fried nuts, sev and bhujia.
 Namkeen under the Yellow Diamond brand was launched by the Company in Fiscal 2012, pursuant to the business transfer agreement dated September 28, 2011.

 The main objects contained in the MoA of the Company are as follows: